CollaboraOnline/online/wasm/README.no-container.md

 Before building Collabora Online as WASM you need to build three
 dependencies: LibreOffice core, Poco, and zstd.

 The toolchain used is Emscripten.
-Versions 2.0.31 and 3.1.30 are known to work.
-The examples below assume 3.1.30.
+Versions >= 3.1.58 should generally work.

 Below we assume that the Emscripten environment is already set up, that you have sourced the emsdk_env.sh file in your shell.